KamilStawik/minesweeper/README.md

 ### version: 0.6.0
 Score board display now five best times on each difficulty level instead of one.

+### version: 0.7.0
+User no longer have to use emoji in browser to run this game.
+Emoji was changed for .png files.

 ## Technologies and conventions used in project:
 * HTML
 * CSS